Main Stage

 Once I make a song track can I burn CDs and give it to my friends?

-For most of the song tracks you create, you will be able to burn them to CDs, or upload them to other online music services as long as you mention the backing track author as the author, and cite the Harmonica Jam.
+For most of the song tracks you create, you will be able to burn them to CDs, or upload them to other online music services as long as you mention the backing track author as the author, and cite Harmonica Boogie.
 Also, if you happen to make over $500 from a song using the btrack, you need to renegotiate the money with the backing track author.
 Also, you can not distribute them for use as backing tracks.
-We will call this the "Restriced BTrack/Unrestricted STrack" license.
+We call this the "Restriced BTrack/Unrestricted STrack" license.
 So you can do what you want with the music you create from the backing tracks.
 But there are some exceptions which are

 described in this FAQ and which are listed on the download page of the Backing Track itself.